opencog/atomspace/opencog/query/README.md

    an unordered link as a parent of the current atom.

-B) One is at the bottom, moving upwards, and during the (downward) tree_compare's that must be performed at each stage, there is an unordered set somwhere in a subtree.
+B) One is at the bottom, moving upwards, and during the (downward) `tree_compare()`'s that must be performed at each stage, there is an unordered set somwhere in a subtree.

 C) Situations A) and B) can occur in a nested fashion, so that an unordered link may have another unordered link inside of it.
-   All of this is happening within the smae clause.
+   All of this is happening within the same clause.

 D) There may be other unordered links in other clauses (possibly sharing variables with the unordered links in this clause).